Ratio Condor: Strikes, Credit, Breakevens

 Is this a good option income strategy?

-The Ratio Condor Option Strategy can be a good income strategy when used correctly.
+The Ratio Condor Option Strategy is a credit strategy, so it can be run for income when used correctly.
 The main goal is to benefit from a decrease in implied volatility in the underlying stock, while still having some chance of success if the price of the underlying stock moves up or down.
-Depending on the number of options and the premium received for selling the options, the investor can generate a steady income from the position.
+The income is not steady, though: the credit is small relative to the loss on a strike breach, so a single move through a short strike can take back the premium from several prior cycles.
+Buy the long wings every time, because a position that is left net short options has no cap on its loss at all.

 How do I know when to exit this strategy?